Spring semester admission deadline: October 15th

 Letters should be sent directly from the recommenders themselves, not sent or uploaded by the applicants.

 Academic letters from former professors are preferred and should be sent on official letterhead.
 A professional letter is also an option if it addresses topics from an applicant’s work history that might predict success in graduate study.
+You will be able to provide contact information for your recommenders to submit letters of recommendation via UNT GradCAS.

 Eligibility

-To be eligible for admission to the MA/MS with a major in Linguistics, applicants must have at least a 3.0 GPA on the last 60 hours of undergraduate semester credit hours prior to receiving a bachelor's degree, or a 2.8 GPA on all undergraduate work.
+To be eligible for admission to the MS with a major in Linguistics, applicants must have at least a 3.0 GPA on the last 60 hours of undergraduate semester credit hours prior to receiving a bachelor's degree, or a 2.8 GPA on all undergraduate work.
 Applicants whose native language is not English must demonstrate proficiency in English by meeting one of the criteria as described on the UNT Admissions page linked here, with the exception that the Department of Linguistics considers competitive scores on the Internet-based TOEFL examination to be in the range of 88 and above, and on the IELTS to be 6.5 and above.
 The department conducts a holistic review of all application materials and does not decline students based solely on a single factor of a given application.

 Departmental Financial support